 Our Trading Standards Officers work in one of two main groups.
 Our Intelligence and Investigations group protects consumers by working on our more complex cases.
 Our Business Support and Innovation group provides advice and support to the business and agricultural community.

 But as a large and diverse service with around 80 staff, we don’t only employ Trading Standards Officers.
 We also have roles in other vital areas like project management, marketing and communications and operational support.

 We have a unique partnership with the Heart of the South West Growth Hub, and work closely with Devon’s Economic Development staff.
 This helps us to provide a complete support package to the businesses that we work with.

+We are not currently recruiting.
 For other opportunities, visit the relevant local authority website: